janish-parikh/personal_website/content/jobs/Rutgers/index.md

 cover: './logo.png'
 ---

-- Taught over three hundred students about Data Analytics, Statistical Modeling, and Machine Learning using Python/R
-- Proposed projects and curricula for courses, Data Science Capstone Project and Algorithms in the Wild
+-	Built data pipelines and tools for geospatial analysis and computing metrics for quantifying gerrymandering, providing valuable insights into the socio-political impacts of redistricting.
+-	Developed projects to provide students with experience in real-world data analysis, machine learning and data storytelling.
-- Created anonymized datasets and test environments to simulate and evaluate algorithms for Roommate Matching
+-	Created anonymized datasets and test environments to simulate and evaluate algorithms for Roommate Matching.
-- Designed python packages to perform Geospatial analysis, Redistricting, and evaluate Gerrymandering